RyanNgCT/MA1522/Week 3/Week 3 - Matrices and Matrix Algebra.md

 	- RREF of $A$ is a identity matrix
 	- $A$ can be expressed as product of elementary matrices
 	- (7) and (8) mentions some system and equation

+- having invertible matrices enables us to do cancellation

 ### Section 2.1 Questions
 Concepts of